hidelab/iceberg/README.md

 You will have similar directories using your username.

 We also have purchased additional storage that Hide Lab can use.
 It's available on iceberg in

     /shared/hidelab2

 (this is some sort of magic automount directory, so it doesn't appear in `ls` and so on until you explcitly `cd` to it or use it)

+More information about the difference sorts of storage is available on the [official iceberg filestore page](http://docs.hpc.shef.ac.uk/en/latest/iceberg/filestore.html).